partofthestars/PPGI-Toolbox/README.md

 ## Tests

-In the tests directory there're seperate example Matlab scripts.
+In the tests directory there're separate example Matlab scripts.
 One for each algorithm respectively.
 Initially the startup.m script must be executed to add all needed directories.
 As second step executing test_skin.m will perform skin segmentation on the example_data.mat in case it was downloaded and placed into the ./media/data/ folder.
 The obtained skin pixels will be stored into the example_data.mat file